 Public Health Practice, M.P.H.

-Saint Louis University's public health practice concentration is designed to prepare experienced clinicians — in medicine, dentistry, nursing and social work, among others — to assume leadership roles as members of multidisciplinary health care teams.
+Saint Louis University's public health practice concentration is designed to prepare experienced professionals — in medicine, dentistry, nursing and social work, among others — to assume leadership roles as members of multidisciplinary health care teams.
+For maximum flexibility with existing work schedules, this concentration is offered 100% online.

 A Master of Public Health degree with a concentration in public health practice will prepare you to develop, implement and evaluate effective public health initiatives.
 You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical and legal factors.